 A strong timeline infographic keeps its information clear and easy to follow while maintaining visual interest.
 Create a simple hierarchy by using concise headers and very brief bodies of text.
 Shifting colors between types of information can also help create hierarchy and increase readability.

-Timeline infographics, though they sometimes may seem less directly related to your strategy, should still somehow point your audience back to you.
+The best infographics focused on a timeline, though they sometimes may seem less directly related to your strategy, should still somehow point your audience back to you.
 Finish a timeline about the evolution of a certain technology with an explanation of how your business implements that technology.
 Make your audience feel like your business is what this timeline has led up to.

 While a timeline infographic leads your audience down a linear, chronological pathway, process infographics present a series of easy-to-follow steps in a linear order.
 Process infographics can be the most useful infographics, but they can also be the most difficult to craft.
 They require you to break a complex process into simple tasks — and that’s much easier said than done.
 By the time your audience has finished working through your process infographic, they should have either completed the task or feel competent enough to do so.

 In terms of design, your process information should be indisputably clear.
 Establish hierarchy and order with numbers or bullet structures with clear headers that label the specific steps.
 It will also likely help to break down the text under headings into bullet points for easy readability.
 Don’t be afraid to use basic illustrations or icons to anchor your instructions in something more concrete.

 Anytime you write instructions, there are a few factors you should always consider.
 First, place any warnings early in the process.
 Your process may not have any dangerous risks, but if it does, your audience should be aware before they begin working through the steps.